-Quarterly monitoring frequency refers to a three month period, defined as January through March, April through June, July through September, and October through December.
+Quarterly monitoring frequency refers to a three-month period, defined as January through March, April through June, July through September, and October through December (or otherwise defined in the permit).
 When required by this permit, an analytical result, reading, value or observation shall be reported for that period if a discharge occurs during that period.